reactjs/ko.react.dev/content/docs/hooks-faq.md

 From React's point of view, a component using Hooks is just a regular component.
 If your testing solution doesn't rely on React internals, testing components with Hooks shouldn't be different from how you normally test components.

-For example, let's say we have this counter component:
+For example, let's say we have this counter component.

 ```js
 function Example() {